SchoolOfCode/final-project-api-six-bits/README.md

 ## 2. Our Problem Statement

-> Of all fresh food that's produced, roughly a third of it is wasted, from farms and home growers.
-Despite supermarkets high cosmetic standards, a significant amount of consumers are prepared to buy wonky or otherwise edible vegetables, but there is no easy way for consumers to communicate with producers, or consumer-consumer.
+> Of all fresh food that's produced, roughly a third of it is wasted.
+Despite supermarkets' high cosmetic standards, a consumers are prepared to buy wonky or otherwise edible vegetables, but there is no easy way to communicate between producers and consumers.

 ## 3. Our Solution